Men's grief following pregnancy loss and neonatal death

 Every year, millions of families worldwide experience the loss of their baby before or shortly after birth.
 In Australia, one in four pregnancies ends in miscarriage, six babies per day are stillborn and up to 1000 babies lose their fight for life in the Neonatal Intensive Care Unit (NICU) each year.

 Although care and support services for grieving parents and families have improved in the last few decades, fathers frequently report feeling as though they are the “forgotten mourners” following the loss of a baby, and carry the responsibility to support their female partner and family.
 In Australia, there is limited research into men’s experiences of grief following a loss and their subsequent supports needs.
-Our research aims to improve the understanding of men’s grief and bereavement following pregnancy loss and neonatal loss by developing a theory of men’s grief.
-The findings may be used to inform bereavement care guidelines and support services for fathers.
+Our research aims to improve the understanding of men’s grief and bereavement following pregnancy loss and neonatal death to inform bereavement care guidelines and support services for fathers.